interactivedatacomics/interactivedatacomics.github.io/documentation.md

 # Panels and Layout

 ## Panels
 Comics are presented as a series of panenls.
 Panels can be `.svg` or `.png`.
 Panels are loaded within their specific array `panels`.
-Each panel has a positive `id` and which will be used througout the spec to refer to this panel.
-The 'content' of ech panel is loaded from a `url` pointing to a URL where the image is hosted.
+Each panel has an `id` which cn be either a number (e.g., `3`) or text (e.g., `"panelWithBarChart"`).
+This id will be used througout the specification to refer to this panel.
+The 'content' of each panel is loaded from a `url` pointing to a URL where the image is hosted.
 You can host your SVGs or PNGs on any server in the world as long as the image or svg is publicly retievable throug a URL.

 #### Code example
 ```json